Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 They have an implicit hidden bit set to \(d_0 = 0\) and are called `subnormal numbers` (or `denormal numbers)`.
 Yay 🥳

-These are used to encode the smallest representable floating point numbers, and were the most controversial part of the IEEE 574 spec during it’s elaboration.
+These are used to encode the smallest representable floating point numbers, and were the most controversial part of the IEEE 574 spec during its elaboration.
 They are also a giant pain in the ass to implement, so much so that a lot of the early FPU’s would trap on subnormal numbers and handle them in software … very slowly …

 So why are we putting up with them apart from not wanting to waste some bits ?